eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 * MINOR version when functionality is added in a backwards compatible manner.
 MINOR is source compatible (we strive to maintain binary compatibility as well).
 * PATCH version when backwards compatible bug fixes are made.
 PATCH is binary compatible.

-Major version 0 is also considered stable. `CycloneDDS` was already a stable code base when it was contributed to [The Eclipse Foundation](https://eclipse.org)
+Major version 0 is considered stable. `CycloneDDS` was already a stable code base when it was contributed to [The Eclipse Foundation](https://eclipse.org)

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.